Domain name registrar: Designated registrar

-Many registrars also offer registration through reseller affiliates.
-An end-user registers either directly with a registrar, or indirectly through one or more layers of resellers.
-As of 2010, the retail cost generally ranges from a low of about $7.50 per year to about $35 per year for a simple domain registration, although registrars often drop the price far lower—sometimes even free—when ordered with other products such as web hosting services.
+Registrars may offer registration through third party resellers who may not be ICANN-accredited registrars.
+An end-user either registers directly with a registrar, or indirectly through one or more layers of resellers.
+As of 2023, the retail cost generally ranges from a low of about $9.70 per year to about $35 per year for a simple .com domain registration, although registrars often discount the price for a registration when ordered with other products such as web hosting services.
+The price for other gTLD registrations or renewals can vary.